Give us a call now for an immediate match with a local pro.

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 In Michigan, HVAC contractors are required to be licensed as Mechanical Contractors via the Department of Licensing and Regulatory Affairs (LARA).
 Contractors must have at least three years of experience and pass an exam.
 Licenses can be verified on LARA's website.
 Also look at a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with great feedback and good customer testimonials.

 Always make sure you know the details of any project.
 When HVAC repairs are required, your provider should specify which parts need replacement and why.
 Confirm that your technician will clean and test the full system after repairs are done to ensure that it’s working properly.
 When replacing your HVAC, ask the provider to explain the new brand, estimated installation time, model, energy efficiency, and features.
 Before signing paperwork, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-Get a written estimate before HVAC work starts.
-A full quote includes both labor and material costs.
-Make sure you understand and agree to all terms before signing the contract.
+Always get HVAC bids in writing before work begins.
+A thorough quote covers costs for both labor and materials.
+Make sure that you understand all terms before signing the contract.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-For homes over 1,000 square feet, central air will generally be more effective for cooling than window units.
+For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
+For homes over 1,000 square feet, central air will be more effective for cooling than window units.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).